 Let’s have a closer look at each of them.

-P.S.
-If you’re already familiar with Custom Audience types, scroll further to see eight golden retargeting ideas.
-You don’t want to miss these!
+If you’re already familiar with Custom Audience types, scroll down for eight solid gold retargeting ideas.
+You don’t want to miss those!

-Creating a Facebook Custom Audience from customer file
+Creating A Facebook Custom Audience From Customer Files

 This type of Facebook Custom Audience is based on your existing customer files, e.g. lists of email accounts, phone numbers or app IDs.

 You already know that the people subscribed to your email newsletters are interested in your content and offers.
-So, why not nudge them to become a paying customer.
+So why not nudge them to become paying customers?

-1. Go to Facebook Business Manager, and find Audiences (if you don’t have Business Manager yet, then I highly recommend you upgrade your account).
+1. Go to Facebook Business Manager and find Audiences.
+(If you don’t have Business Manager yet, I highly recommend you upgrade your account.)